from small one page howto to huge articles all in one place

 fgetxattr() is identical to getxattr(), only the open file referred to by fd (as returned by open(2)) is interrogated in place of path.

-An extended attribute name is a simple null-terminated string.
+An extended attribute name is a null-terminated string.
 The name includes a namespace prefix; there may be several, disjoint namespaces associated with an individual inode.
-The value of an extended attribute is a chunk of arbitrary textual or binary data of specified length.
+The value of an extended attribute is a chunk of arbitrary textual or binary data that was assigned using setxattr(2).

 RETURN VALUE

-On success, a positive number is returned indicating the size of the extended attribute value.
+On success, these calls return a nonnegative value which is the size (in bytes) of the extended attribute value.
 On failure, -1 is returned and errno is set appropriately.

-If the named attribute does not exist, or the process has no access to this attribute, errno is set to ENOATTR.
+The named attribute does not exist, or the process has no access to this attribute.
+(ENOATTR is defined to be a synonym for ENODATA in <attr/xattr.h>.)

-If the size of the value buffer is too small to hold the result, errno is set to ERANGE.
+The size of the value buffer is too small to hold the result.

 VERSIONS